View the answers to the most common questions related to housing and the return to campus this spring.

 We saw great success with a delayed start in the fall, and plan to start classes a week later in the spring, with all students returning together (not in phases) on assigned move-in dates and starting classes on January 19.
 We will finish the semester in May, according to our regular schedule.
 Visit the academic calendar.

 A one-week delayed start allows time for evaluating the severity of the 2021 flu season and COVID-19 conditions, and yet still allow for an on-campus May Experience.
 The details of the May Experience calendar are still under consideration, and we are discussing how to adjust to allow for in-person experiences.
-We will continue to study the viability of international travel and will determine later whether we can conduct May Experience study away programs as conditions evolve.

 Spring break has been removed since extended travel opportunities pose health and safety risks for our campus community.